Alena-Stavrova/qa-cv-portfolio/qa-cv-portfolio-file.md

 - OS Linux, bash, virtual machines (Oracle VM Virtual Box)

-I created a virtual machine, installed Ubuntu and played around.
+I created a virtual machine, installed Ubuntu and played around a bit.
 Then I installed Ubuntu as a 2nd OS on my old laptop, worked with both GUI and the commmand line.

 - Git, GitHub, GitLab, Git Bash